timattwell/dminr-1/research/03_relationship_dataset.md

 For all data a tokenizer (splitting sequence into tokens), a part-of-speach tagger (semantic data for each token), and a chunker (not sure tbh) were applied to the raw data.
 The english form of the data was *NOT* lemmatized.
 Or at least the paper doesn't specify that it was, unlike the german data.
 The named entity tagging was done **by hand**, largely following MUC(?) conventions with an added ***MISC*** flag.

 ### Data Format
 *N.B - This is taken almost verbatim fromthe paper.*
 Basic formatting - one word per line, with empty lines representing sentence boundaries.
 Each line contains 4 fields: the word, its POS tag, its chunk tag, and its named entity tag.
 Words tagged with ***O*** are outside of named entities and the ***I-XXX*** tag is used for words inside a named entity of type ***XXX***.
 Whenever two entities of type ***XXX*** are immediately next to each other the first word of the second entity will be tagged ***B-XXX*** in order to show that it starts another entity.
 The data contains entities of four types: persons(***PER***), organisations(***ORG***), locations(***LOC***) and miscellaneous names(***MISC***).
 THis tagging scheme si the IOB scheme origuinally put forward by Ramshaw and MArcus (1995).
 We assume that named entities are non-recursive and non-overlapping.
 When a named entity is embedded in another enamed entity, usually only the top level entity has been annotated.

 ### Thoughts
+The CoNLL2003 datset is really fantastic dispite its age